BXTrey5/DS3_Tagging/README.md

   <li>Labeled as low-quality edited(<code>LQ_EDIT</code>)</li>
 </ul>
 <p>On 10 epochs, the log-likelihood was computed as a measure of the model's effectiveness.
 We tested the model on 2,000 remaining data points that were not used in the training set and measured the accuracy of both the validation set and the training set.</p>

 <h2><strong>Results</strong></h2>
+<p>When making predictions, we took the single tag with the highest probability associated with the post.
+When testing on a test set of 1500 data points, we achieved an accuracy of 0.45, compared to a 0.86 accuracy on a training set when the model was trained on the dataset as a whole.
+The following accuracies are obtained from training the model on subsections of the data:</p>
 <table border="1" class="dataframe">
   <thead>
     <tr style="text-align: left;">